AdobeDocs/commerce-testing/src/pages/functional-testing-framework/commands/mftf.md

 ### `static-checks`

-Runs all or specific MFTF static-checks on the test codebase that MFTF is currently attached to.
+Runs all or specific Functional Testing Framework static-checks on the test codebase that the Functional Testing Framework is currently attached to.
 Behavior for determining what tests to run is as follows:

 -  If test names are specified, only those tests are run.